 Massachusetts lawmakers consider online lottery games, debit card pay

-BOSTON - State lawmakers are considering another change to the way we gamble and this time it involves the state's lottery.
+BOSTON - Massachusetts lawmakers are considering another change to the way we gamble and this time it involves the state's lottery.

 Last week, the Joint Committee on Consumer Protection and Professional Licensure took up debate on a set of bills that would allow for an online lottery.